-- 1. Global wait-for graph is used for in distributed database. - 2.
-Which of the following is not a promise of distributed database? - a.
-Network transparency - b.
-Replication Transparency - c.
-Fragmentation Transparency - d.
-None of the above - 3.
-The real use of the two phase commit protocol is - 4.
-A distributed transaction can be if queries are issued at one or more nodes. - 5.
-Depending on the solution each node in the distributed database system can act as
+1. Global wait-for graph is used forin distributed database.
+2. Which of the following is not a promise of distributed database? a.
+Network transparency b.
+Replication Transparency c.
+Fragmentation Transparency d.
+None of the above 3.
+The real use of the two phase commit protocol is 4.
+A distributed transaction can beif queries are issued at one o more nodes.
+5. Depending on the solution each node in the distributed database system can act as